Australasian Society of Aesthetic Plastic Surgeons | 19 July 2018

 Click here to read more about why you should always choose a Specialist Plastic Surgeon to perform any type of cosmetic surgery.
-To discuss your surgical options with one of our team of seven Specialist Plastic Surgeons, click here.
+To discuss your surgical options with one of our Specialist Plastic Surgeons, click here.

 Click here to read the Australian Government Therapeutic Goods Administration’s (TGA) advice on things to consider before undergoing procedures involving dermal fillers.